 Instructions

-- Sift flour with baking powder and set aside.
-In a large bowl with clean beaters, beat egg whites until foamy.
+- In a large bowl with clean beaters, beat egg whites until foamy.
 Gradually add sugar and continue beating until thick and white.
 Beat in yolks, one at a time.

-- Add vanilla to the milk.
+- If using vanilla, add it to the milk.

-Andrea S
+Andrea S says

 Thank you.
 I have a Hispanic student in a class I teach who was going to bring her mom's authentic recipe (she was going to have to translate it), but couldn't because she didn't get a chance to talk to her mom last night.
 I thought I'd try this one because, like you said, it doesn't come from a mix, and neither did my student's.
 I also wanted to offer that she said her mom often cuts the cake in half like in layers after it has soaked and adds fruit to the middle.
 The cake would have to come out spongy, rather than crumbly, to do that.
 She also referred to the batter as "bread" which I thought was interesting.
 Thanks for the help.

-Anna
+Anna says

 Hi Andrea, the link is on the word "Recipezaar".
 Sometimes it's a little hard to tell where the links are, so here it is.